quicwg/multipath/draft-ietf-quic-multipath.md

 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-We assume that the reader is familiar with the terminology used in
+This document uses the terminology defined in {{QUIC-TRANSPORT}}.
-{{QUIC-TRANSPORT}}.
 When this document uses the term "path", it refers to the notion of "network path" used in {{QUIC-TRANSPORT}}.

+Further, this document uses the variable-length integer encoding from {{QUIC-TRANSPORT}}.
+And packet diagrams in this document use the format defined in
+{{Section 1.3 of [QUIC-TRANSPORT}} to illustrate the order and size of fields.

-# Transport Handshake and Cryptographic Packet Protection
+# Connection Lifecycle and Packet Protection

 This document defines a new transport parameter initial_max_path_id to indicate the support of the multipath extension.
-If any of the endpoints does not advertise the initial_max_path_id transport parameter, then the endpoints MUST NOT use any frame or mechanism defined in this document.
+If either of the endpoints does not advertise the initial_max_path_id transport parameter, then both endpoints MUST NOT use any frame or mechanism defined in this document.
-If the use of the multipath extension is agreed after handshake completion, a new AEAD usage applies to all 1-RTT packets, as specified in Section {{nonce}}
+If both endpoints advertise the initial_max_path_id transport parameter, once the handshake is completed a new AEAD usage applies to all 1-RTT packets, as specified in Section {{nonce}}
 and new paths can be used, as specified in Section {{path-management}}.